wanghaisheng/responsive-landing-page-starter/content/blog/en/generate-and-assign-token-roles-using-the-video-api-one-dev-minute.md

 outdated: false
 replacement_url: ""
 ---
-Welcome to One Dev Minute!
-This series is hosted by Vonage.
+Welcome to[ One Dev Minute](https://www.youtube.com/playlist?list=PLWYngsniPr_mwb65DDl3Kr6xeh6l7_pVY)!
+This series is hosted on the [Vonage Dev YouTube channel](https://www.youtube.com/vonagedev).
 The goal of this video series is to share knowledge in a bite-sized manner.

-In this video Amanda Cavallaro, our developer advocate shows you how the token roles allow you to identify users and change the permission roles using the Vonage video API.
+In this video, Amanda Cavallaro, our Developer Advocate, shows you how the token roles allow you to identify users and change the permission roles using the Vonage Video API.

 <youtube id="1yzLSpwqrw8"></youtube>